al-moreno/MongoDB/Unit 3/Script.md

 In MongoDB, modeling relationships means designing data structure to represent connections between entities.
 It determines how documents in collections are related and how these relationships are represented in the database.

-We've discussed the benefits of modeling relationships include logical and efficient storage and retrieval of related data, ensuring data integrity, and facilitating efficient querying.
-It allows defining connections and interactions between different entities in the application.
+We've discussed the benefits of modeling relationships which include logical and efficient storage and retrieval of related data, ensuring data integrity, and facilitating efficient querying.
+It establishes defining connections and interactions between different entities in the application.

-There are two approaches to modeling relationships in MongoDB: embedding and referencing.
-Embedding involves nesting related data within a document, while referencing stores references or identifiers to related documents.
+In the previous slide, we discussed the two approaches to modeling relationships in MongoDB:  embedding and referencing.
+We stated that embedding involves nesting related data within a document, while referencing stores references or identifiers to related documents.

-Accurate modeling and appropriate approach selection (embedding or referencing) ensure efficient data organization, retrieval, and manipulation.
+Accurate modeling and appropriate approach selection ensure efficient data organization, retrieval, and manipulation.
 It enables representation of complex data structures and accurate reflection of entity relationships in the application.

 Next, we'll explore the various relationship models which include one-to-one, one-to-many, and many-to-many relationships.